 We all know small improvements are often enough to turn a failed attempt into a roaring success.
 So bide your time, look for the lessons and apply them to the next attempt.

 There you have them, 9 principles/keys, you can apply in your life today to overcome your fear of failure.

 Conclusion: Dealing with the fear of failure is something everyone faces.

 Just make sure you follow some of the advise above and avoid allowing it to dictate and limit your life.

 Remember that the fear is self-created.
 You can always choose to have an attitude that supports it or instead supports your success.

-If you need more support, feel free to check out my mindset course which will strengthen your mindset and deepen and anchor your learning and resilience to fear and blocking patterns.
+If you need more support, feel free to check out this online course which will strengthen your mindset and deepen and anchor your learning and resilience to fear and blocking patterns.